List of Hogan's Heroes characters: Fräulein Hilda

 Fräulein Hilda (portrayed by Sigrid Valdis in seasons 2–6) replaced Helga as Klink's secretary.
 Her role is very similar to Helga's, aiding the prisoners by providing information to Hogan and confirming details of the stories he tells Klink.
-Hilda's relationship with Hogan seems to go beyond flirtation, since they are occasionally seen meeting in Klink's car, and in "Top Secret Top Coat", she jokes that he should pay her for her help with an engagement ring.
+Hilda's relationship with Hogan seems to go beyond flirtation, since they are occasionally seen meeting in Klink's car, and in "Top Secret Top Coat", she jokes that he should pay for her help with an engagement ring.
 Valdis appeared on the series once in a minor role prior to being cast as Hilda.
 Valdis and Bob Crane were married on the show's set in 1970.
 Most of the cast and crew were present and Richard Dawson served as Crane's best man.

 General Albert Burkhalter

 General Albert Burkhalter (portrayed by Leon Askin) is Klink's superior officer, and is in charge of Luftwaffe prison camps.
 His rank is equivalent to a lieutenant (three-star) general in the American forces.
-Burkhalter is domineering, irritable, and treats Klink with open contempt, frequently stopping Klink's babbling with "Shut up, Klink!"
+Burkhalter is domineering, irritable, and treats Klink with open contempt, frequently stopping Klink's nervous babbling with "Shut up, Klink!"
 He regularly threatens to send Klink to the Russian Front or have him shot.
 Burkhalter is mystified by Stalag 13's perfect record, unable to make sense of it in contrast with Klink's apparent incompetence.
-Burkhalter fears his wife; after Hogan arranges to obtain photos of him with another woman in order to blackmail him, Burkhalter frantically agrees to do whatever is necessary to prevent her from finding out.
+Burkhalter fears his wife; after Hogan arranges to obtain blackmail photos of him with another woman, Burkhalter frantically agrees to do whatever is necessary to prevent her from finding out.
 Like Klink, Burkhalter depends on Hogan's explanations to get him out of trouble with the high command when Hogan's plots result in German failures.

-In the pilot episode, he was portrayed as a colonel.
+In the pilot episode, Burkhalter was portrayed as a colonel.